-Legacy Spaces are designated spaces that are dedicated to providing accurate information regarding Indigenous history and our journey of reconciliation.
+Legacy Spaces are designated spaces dedicated to providing accurate information regarding Indigenous history and our journey of reconciliation.
 The spaces are meant to be safe and welcoming places where conversations about the past, present and future are facilitated and encouraged.
 They also serve as symbols and reminders for employees, clients, students and guests of the important work each of us needs to do if the promises of this country are to be fulfilled.

 Legacy Spaces partners commit to: